 At the time of the disaster, there was no compensation scheme for injured or killed workers, so that the families of the killed men and those men who suffered lifelong illnesses were left with no means of support.

 The mine opened in 1865 and closed in 1921.
-It was a kilometre deep and extended outwards up to 3 kms beneath Bendigo.
-The remains are the foundations for large mine machinery.
+It was a kilometre deep and extended 3kms outwards beneath Bendigo.
+The remains are the foundations of mining machinery including stamping batteries.

-The Friends of Hustler's Reserve have worked hard to clear invasive weeds, re-vegetate with local indigenous plants and reinforce eroded paths re-using existing materials from the site.
+The Friends of Hustler's Reserve continue to work to clear invasive weeds and re-vegetate the area with local indigenous plants, reinforcing eroded paths by using existing materials.

-Situated at the Eastern end of the Reserve is another memorial - this one for the 100’s of widows who lost their husbands through mining accidents or miners phthisis (silicosis).
+Situated at the Eastern end of the Reserve is the memorial for the 100’s of widows whose husbands died in mining accidents or from miners phthisis (silicosis).

 Extend your walk out of the Reserve to follow the curve of Moore St, and see beautiful old homes and clear views of Bendigo.
 If you're able, head into town to climb the Poppet Head in Rosalind Park.